CatV2004/CatV2004/README.md

 ---

+## 👨‍💻 About Me

+I'm a passionate full-stack developer who thrives on learning and applying new technologies quickly.
+I enjoy tackling real-world problems, building scalable applications, and exploring modern tech stacks.

+With a solid foundation in **React**, **Spring MVC**, **Django**, and **Firebase**, I constantly seek opportunities to expand my knowledge — from experimenting with **Socket.IO** for real-time notifications to applying **machine learning** for personalized health tracking.

+---

 ## ✅ Projects I've Built

 - 🧑‍💻 [Smart Social Network](https://github.com/CatV2004/smart-social-network) – 🚧 *Work in progress*: A platform for modern social interaction.